Lazy-Creature/n8n_job_auto/README.md

 This project automates the end-to-end process of job hunting.
 It fetches job postings from LinkedIn RSS feeds, extracts key job details using **Gemini LLM**, evaluates the candidate’s fit, generates a tailored cover letter, and stores the results in **Google Sheets**.

 The workflow saves time by reducing repetitive job search tasks and ensures each application has a professional, customized cover letter.
-Optionally, email notifications can be sent for new matches.

 ---